CALS to Celebrate Children’s Library 10th Anniversary with Series of Events

 The celebrations began on March 16, the date the library officially opened in 2013, with the Birthday Kickoff extravaganza with drumming instructor, Stephin Booth.
 On March 25, there was a “Trip to the Theater,” featuring a concert with kids comedy band mömandpöp in the Linda Bly Theater.

-The celebrations continue with an instrument petting zoo with the Arkansas Symphony Orchestra’s Quapaw Quartet on April 15.
-Followed by the popular “PJ Storytime” where various books by Eric Carle will be read and breakfast for dinner will be served on April 20.
+The celebrations continued with an instrument petting zoo with the Arkansas Symphony Orchestra’s Quapaw Quartet on April 15.
+Followed by the popular “PJ Storytime” where various books by Eric Carle were read on April 20.

-May will focus on a celebration of the grounds with a special Bee Day featuring the onsite hives, the garden, and the storywalk.
-Additionally, the new playground will be dedicated with a “Picnic at the Playground” on May 6, where bubbles and sidewalk chalk will be available, and bagged picnic lunches will served.
-Volunteers from First Security Bank have gracious offered to bring the Teal Grill and donate hotdogs and chips for the picnic!
+May focused on a celebration of the grounds with a special Bee Day featuring the onsite hives, the garden, and the storywalk.
+Additionally, the new playground was dedicated with a “Picnic at the Playground” on May 6.
+Volunteers from First Security Bank graciously donated hotdogs and chips for the picnic!

 About Hillary Rodham Clinton Children’s Library & Learning Center